When should you retire?

 Key Things to Consider

 - Consider the technical details.
 How will you take your Pension?
 Will you take tax free cash?
-What other factors could affect you?
-Tax, laws, regulations, these will all be different by the time you retire.
-Educate yourself on these and take advice where necessary.
+How will inflation impact the buying power of your Pension?
+Educate yourself on these important details.

 - Remember, this is your retirement, with your own unique circumstances and individual needs.
 Do what is right for you.